Agora Inc. (API) is ready for next Episode as it posted an annual sales of 167,980 K - News Daemon

 Agora Inc. (NASDAQ: API) Trading Performance Indicators

-You can see what Agora Inc. (API) is doing with its current performance indicators.
-In the most recent quarter, the stock posted a quick ratio of 8.30.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 3.33.
+Here are Agora Inc.’s current performance indicators.
+According to the last quarter’s results, the stock had a quick ratio of 8.30.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 3.19.

 For the trailing twelve months, Company’s Diluted EPS (Earnings per Share) is -0.95, a number that is poised to hit -0.14 in the next quarter and is forecasted to reach -0.53 in one year’s time.